andrewwinters5000/klimakoffer/website/general_info.md

 \toc

+TODO:

+  1. Update the learning goals, structure, and examination
+  2. Proper LiU schedule
+  3. Organization should point to Lisam (mayeb?).
+  4. The footer of some webpages could be adjusted to include Martin and my name

 ## Goals for this Course

-THIS IS DUMMY TEXT TO MAKE SURE I AM COMPILING THE NEW WEBSITE FILES

 * Implement your own (simple) climate model from scratch.
 We teach you everything(!) that is necessary.
 * Get an idea about climate physics.